numpy/numpy/doc/source/reference/routines.polynomials.rst

 ~~~~~~~~~~~~~~~~

 There are significant differences between ``numpy.lib.polynomial`` and
-the the polynomial package, `numpy.polynomial`.
+`numpy.polynomial`.
-The most significant differences is the ordering of the coefficients for the
+The most significant difference is the ordering of the coefficients for the
 polynomial expressions.
 The  various routines in `numpy.polynomial` all
 deal with series whose coefficients go from degree zero upward,